-So what’s Canada RIT?
+So what’s Canada RIT/RIF?
 If you arrive unexpectedly and not immediately before the tax return, you need not worry about it.
 You can file an income tax return as soon as possible to ensure that your benefits and credits are not interrupted.

-He said that the taxpayer must solve the problem, even if the rating agency made a mistake.
+He said the taxpayer must solve the problem, even if the rating agency made a mistake.
 He said that reading the documents sent to you, especially during tax assessment, is a wise policy, even in the rare cases where the CRA makes a mistake.

 Depositing in Canada means you need to check where your refund is, and we will let you know the refund date as soon as it is available.
 The tax return is still being processed, so if “refund” says it is “still being processed,” it means it will be displayed when you are eligible for a refund.
 It will also be called ‘refund if approved,’ meaning CRA will make it sometime in the future.
-To understand the tax implications for your organization, talk to your DMCL advisor about your circumstances and the impact of the organization.
+To understand the tax implications for your organization, talk to your DMCL advisor about your circumstances and the impact on the organization.

 How long does it take for your refund to be transferred to your bank account after being processed in Canada?
-How long do you have to wait for the government to refund you after filing your income tax online?
+How long do you wait for the government to refund you after filing your income tax online?
 If you deposit directly, how long will it take to get it back on Netfile?
 Canada or wait until you get it back from Netfile.ca?

 How can I determine if my state refund has been deposited on my account if I do not log in to the website?
 How long does it take to check your refund status at your university or National Bank?
 If you expect a transfer from your Canada account to your US, how long do you need to deposit it into your account before receiving your refund?
 How long does your deposit take, and if it takes until it lands on your account, what is expected of you after that?

 The rating agency recognizes that many of the qualifying impairments are progressive, so if someone does not qualify now, it does not mean that their impairment cannot progress or further affect the essential functions of daily life.
 If the rating agency decides it has done nothing wrong, there is a tax court in Canada where it can appeal the decision, Mr. Bell said.
-This is the case if you expect your actual RIT for the 2020 income year to be less than $60,000 and you provide proof that you have correctly made the provisional tax rates at that time using standard methods.
+This is the case if you expect your actual RIT for the 2020 income year to be less than $60,000 and provide proof that you have correctly made the provisional tax rates using standard methods.